fabsig/KTBoost/README.md

         'deviance' refers to the logistic regression loss for binary classification, and the cross-entropy        loss with the softmax function for multiclass classification.

     * `KTBoost.BoostingRegressor`
-    {'ls', 'lad', 'huber', 'quantile', 'poisson', 'gamma', 'tobit', 'msr'}, optional (default='ls')
+    {'ls', 'lad', 'huber', 'quantile', 'poisson', 'tweedie', 'gamma', 'tobit', 'msr'}, optional (default='ls')

-        'ls' refers to the squarred loss. 'lad' (least absolute deviation) is a robust version. 'huber' is a combination of the former two. 'quantile' allows quantile regression (use 'alpha' to specify the quantile).
+        'ls' refers to the squarred loss. 'lad' (least absolute deviation) is a robust version.
+        'huber' is a combination of the former two.
+        'quantile' does quantile regression (use 'alpha' to specify the quantile).
-        'tobit' corresponds to the [Grabit model](https://arxiv.org/abs/1711.08695) with a Tobit loss.            'msr' is a linear regression model where both the mean and the logarithm of the standard deviation         are varying.
+        'tobit' corresponds to the [Grabit model](https://arxiv.org/abs/1711.08695) with a Tobit loss.
+        'msr' is a linear regression model where both the mean and the logarithm of the standard deviation are varying.

 * **update_step** : string, default="hybrid"